alexgmartin/animate.css/README.md

 ## Installation

-To install via Bower, simply do the following:
+To install via Bower, do the following:

 ```bash
 $ bower install animate.css --save